Technical Practice

 Operating stack

-Servers in Germany and Spain, linked by WireGuard, also run ThingsBoard, Home Assistant, and Frigate with TPU-backed AI object detection.
+The multi-country server setup, linked by WireGuard, also runs ThingsBoard, Home Assistant, and Frigate with TPU-backed AI object detection.

 Migration Map